-It is with great pleasure that I welcome you to our new website and I invite you to explore this website and the websites of our schools to learn more about the Trust, our values and ethos, and our belief in our motto "Opportunity, Diversity and Success For All".
+It is with great pleasure that I welcome you to our new website and I invite you to explore this website, and the websites of our schools, to learn more about the Trust.

 Maiden Erlegh Trust was established in October 2014, when we received approval to open a new free school to serve the needs of students in East Reading.
 Maiden Erlegh School in Reading opened its doors to students in September 2015.

 On the 1st July 2017 we welcomed our first Primary stage school into the Trust, Great Hollands Primary School, Bracknell, and the Trust is poised for a most exciting future.